 All the latest reports and publications from Greenpeace's EU Unit

-What this report shows is that chemicals that may present a long-term hazard to human health are present in significant amounts in virtually every one of over 100 homes we visited.
+This report shows that chemicals that may present a long-term hazard to human health are present in Disney childrenswear.
+Disney garments, including T-shirts, pyjamas and underwear, were bought in retail outlets in 19 countries around the world...

 © GREENPEACE 2011